 If a restaurant has a set gratuity rate for groups, the restaurant’s established rate will supersede the state’s gratuity policy.
 The group rate should be included on the receipt.

-Meals provided by a common carrier or a complimentary meal provided by a hotel does not affect the maximum meal allowance per the GSA.
+Meals provided by a common carrier, or a complimentary meal provided by a hotel, do not affect the maximum meal allowance per the GSA.

 Official Function Meal Reimbursements